 In general, sample-designated food products are not subject to Korean import requirements.
 For sample shipments, the invoice should be marked as having no commercial value.
-If the product volume exceeds 100 kilograms it will no longer be considered a sample and will be subject to import requirements.
 A phytosanitary certificate and a meat export health certificate are required for products subject to quarantine inspection even if they are shipped as samples.